ZZZRamsey/CVPR_2026_ABAW_10th_EMI/README.md

-# Solution for the EMI Track (CVPR 2026 ABAW Challenge) from USTC
+# :trophy: Champion Solution for the EMI Track (CVPR 2026 ABAW Challenge) from USTC

 Entrypoints:
 - train.py: training on train split